This is the second in a series of posts teaching normalization.

 1NF – First Normal Form Definition

 - When the data is in a database table.
 The table stores information in rows and columns where one or more columns, called the primary key, uniquely identify each row.

 - Each column contains atomic values, and should be not repeating groups of columns.

 Tables cannot contain sub-columns in the first normal form.
 That is, you cannot list multiple cities in one column and separate them with a semi-colon.

 When a value is atomic, the values cannot be further subdivided.
 For example, the value “Chicago” is atomic; whereas “Chicago; Los Angeles; New York” is not.

 In this case, the customer table contains the corresponding EmployeeID for the SalesStaffInformation row.
 Here is our data in the first normal form.

 This design is superior to our original table in several ways:

 - The original design limited each SalesStaffInformation entry to three customers.
 In the new design, the number of customers associated to each design is practically unlimited.

 - The Customer, which is our original data, is nearly impossible to sort.
 You could, if you used the UNION statement, but it would be cumbersome.
 Now, it is simple to sort customers.

 - The same holds true for filtering on the customer table.
 It is much easier to filter on one customer name related column than three.

 - The insert and deletion anomalies for Customer have been eliminated.
 You can delete all the customer for a SalesPerson without having to delete the entire SalesStaffInformaiton row.

 More tutorials are to follow!
-Remember, I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+Remember, I want to remind you all that if you have other questions you want to be answered, then post a comment or tweet me.
 I’m here to help you.
 What other subjects would you like to read more about?